 Pula: Electric Bike Sightseeing Tour – A 2 hour ride is made all the more leisurely with electric motor assistance on a route that takes you through Roman streets, past the amphitheater and other Roman landmarks, as well as along the coastal promenade.
 Click here for more information.

-Rijeka: Pula, Rovinj, and Panoramic Istrian Coast Tour – Admire the incomparable Pula Roman amphitheater, take a walking tour of romantic Rovinj, and have a panoramic drive along the Istrian coast.
+Rijeka: Pula, Rovinj, and Panoramic Istrian Coast Tour – Admire the incomparable Pula Roman amphitheater, take a walking tour of romantic coastal town Rovinj, and have a panoramic drive along the Istrian coast.
 Click here for more information.